 We spend around 30% of our life at work.
 So, it’s vital we think about the impact of this on our bodies.
-Luckily there are changes you can make to your office environment that will not only enhance your team’s health, but could boost motivation, productivity and ultimately attendance too.
+Luckily there are changes you can make with the help of an office fit out specialist like McFeggan Brown, that will not only enhance your team’s health, but could boost motivation, productivity and ultimately attendance too.

 Standing desks for long-term health